kesri-akanksha/PHASE1project1/README.md

   1)display all the files name in ascending order

-  2)again as per the entered choice
+  2)as per the entered choice

      a)if the file exists it is added to the directory b)if the file exists it is deleted from the directory